 To qualify for application to the Program the applicant will have acquired an M.A. or its equivalent in a discipline or field directly related to the proposed Ph.D. work, a third-year competence in a regional language, and a reading knowledge of a second language pertinent to his/her Ph.D. research.
 To apply for this program, submit the following via the online application:

 - GRE scores sent by ETS (institution code 4854).

 - Three letters of recommendation submitted online.
 (These should be academic references.
 If possible one should be a language reference, and at least one should be from a scholar familiar with the applicant's work in the humanities, history and/or social sciences.
 Lacking one of these, a professional/employer letter may be submitted.)

 - Writing sample--preferably an academic work.

-- Photocopy of TOEFL scores (international students only).
+- TOEFL or other English Language Proficiency test scores (international students only).
+See requirements →

-- Statement of purpose with the Program Application Form attached.
+- Statement of purpose with the Program Application Form.

 The Interdisciplinary Ph.D.
 Program in Near and Middle Eastern Studies is committed to inclusiveness and diversity among its students, faculty, and staff.
 For programs specifically addressing graduate school diversity please see the Graduate Opportunities and Minority Achievement Program web site.